apache-hb/cthulhu/data/docs/contrib.md

   - no `volatile`, it doesnt do what you think it does
   - no compiler specific extensions without ifdef guards
   - no mutable global state, all code must be reentrant and thread safe
+    - exceptions have been made for the global panic and os error handlers
   - no inline asm
   - no thread local values
   - no non-const static locals